 (A) Agreement.
 This "FedNow® Service" section ("Section") describes the terms and conditions that govern the FedNow Service as facilitated through our institution ("Service").
 The FedNow Service is the funds-transfer system owned and operated by the Federal Reserve Banks to support instant payments.
 FedNow® is a registered trademark of the Federal Reserve Board of Governors.
-You agree to the terms and conditions of this Section and acknowledge that you may instant payments through the Service.
+You agree to the terms and conditions of this Section and acknowledge that you may receive instant payments through the Service.

-This Section incorporates and supplements the Terms and Conditions of your account(s) with us ("Account").
-In particular the Funds Transfers section of these Terms and Conditions also applies to this Service, along with any other disclosures, agreements, or other documents we have given, or may give, you pertaining to your Account or services with us (referred to collectively as the "Account Agreement").
+This Section incorporates and supplements the Terms and Conditions of your account(s) with us ("Account"), along with any other disclosures, agreements, or other documents we have given, or may give, you pertaining to your Account or services with us (referred to collectively as the "Account Agreement").
 Unless otherwise stated below, in the event of any conflict between the terms of this Section and your Account Agreement, the terms of this Section control.

-- (B) Governing Law.
+(B) Governing Law.
 This Section is governed by applicable federal laws and regulations, including Subpart C of Regulation J of the Board of Governors of the Federal Reserve System ("Board") and the Board's operating circulars, as may be amended from time to time.
-As provided in those laws, to the extent the Electronic Fund Transfer Act ("EFTA") does not apply, this Section is governed by Article 4A of the Uniform Commercial Code Funds Transfers ("UCC 4A") as published in Appendix A of Regulation J. To the extent the EFTA applies, your rights under the EFTA are described in the separately (or previously) provided Electronic Fund Transfers Disclosure.
-If any part of this Section is determined to be unenforceable, the rest of the Section remains effective. - (C) Payment Order Definition.
+As provided in those laws, to the extent the Electronic Fund Transfer Act ("EFTA") does not apply, this Section is governed by Article 4A of the Uniform Commercial Code - Fund Transfers ("UCC 4A") as published in Appendix A of Regulation J. To the extent the EFTA applies, your rights under the EFTA are described in the separately (or previously) provided Electronic Fund Transfers Disclosure.
+If any part of this Section is determined to be unenforceable, the rest of the Section remains effective.

+(C) Payment Order Definition.
 As used in this Section, "payment order" includes only those instructions sent or received through the Service.
 Payment order does not include automated clearing house transfers, checks, wire transfers, or other instructions not sent through the Service.
-Terms and conditions for those types of payments are addressed elsewhere, as applicable. - (D) Service Availability. - (E) Permitted Types of Transactions.
+Terms and conditions for those types of payments are addressed elsewhere, as applicable.